 University of Waterloo

 Dr. Nakhla is a community pharmacist and academic with interest in common/minor ailments and self-care.
-As an adjunct clinical assistant professor at the University of Waterloo School of Pharmacy as well as Lecturer at the University of Toronto Leslie Dan Faculty of Pharmacy, Dr. Nakhla has designed and delivered curricular content on the assessment of self-treating patients, common illnesses and self-medication using over-the-counter (OTC) medicines in both the lecture and practical laboratory setting.
+As an adjunct clinical assistant professor at the University of Waterloo School of Pharmacy as well as Lecturer at the University of Toronto Leslie Dan Faculty of Pharmacy, Dr. Nakhla has designed and delivered curricular content on the assessment of self-treating patients, common illnesses and self-medication using nonprescription medicines in both the lecture and practical laboratory setting.
 She has spoken at provincial, national and international meetings on these subjects, and has written a chapter for the Canadian Minor Ailments reference.
-In addition, Dr. Nakhla is a columnist for Pharmacy Practice+, blogging regularly about common and current issues related to OTC counselling.
+As a columnist for Pharmacy Practice+, Dr. Nakhla writes about common and current issues related to OTC counselling.
 In addition to her extensive academic work, Dr. Nakhla is a part-owner of an independent pharmacy and regularly practices as a community pharmacist.

 Director, Primary Care Initiatives, Canadian Heart Research Centre